MORELLI SCHOLARSHIP 2024

 Google Lime Scholarship: Applicants for this $10,000 scholarship must be living with a disability and pursuing a degree in computer science, computer engineering or a closely related technical field.

-Joseph James Morelli Scholarship: This $500–$2,500 scholarship supports high school and college students with learning challenges who wish to pursue careers in science, technology, engineering and math.
+Joseph James Morelli Scholarship: This $500–$2,500 scholarship supports high school and college students with dyslexia who wish to pursue careers in science, technology, engineering, and math.

 Microsoft DisAbility Scholarship: A $5,000 scholarship for high school seniors planning to attend a two-year or four-year university or college program.
 Applicants must be living with a disability, have financial need and plan to major in engineering, computer science, or a legal or business-related major.